jackcarey/web-components/packages/diff-text/DOCUMENTATION.md

 `diff-text` uses [kpdecker/jsdiff](https://www.npmjs.com/package/diff) to render the difference between words (with or without spaces), characters, lines, sentences, CSS, JSON, or arrays.

+There is no default styling.
+Removed text is given the class `diff-text-removed` and added text is given the class `diff-text-added`.

 **Attributes**

 -   `mode`: one of `words`, `wordsWithSpaces`, `chars` (characters), `lines`, `sentences`, `css`, `json`, `arrays`.